-(ii) murder, pursuant to and prohibited by article 8(2)(c)(i) of the Statute, for:

-a. the killing of between five and 13 persons, including [REDACTED], at the Boeing market, four Muslim persons in Cattin, and [REDACTED] at the Boeing market, in the context of the attack on Bangui, including Cattin and Boeing, on 5 December 2013, as set out in paragraphs 250-251 of the DCC and paragraphs 87-89 of the present decision (Count 3);

-b.
-[REDACTED] at the Yamwara School Base on or about [REDACTED], as set out in paragraphs 298 and 300 of the DCC and paragraph 115 of the present decision (Count 16);

-c. the killing of Deputy Mayor Saleh on or about 28 February 2014 in Mbaïki, in the context of the Anti-Balaka's advance through and takeover of villages along the PK9-Mbaïki Axis (including Sekia, Ndangala, Bimon, Kapou, Bossongo, Pissa, Mbaïki), as set out in paragraphs 344-345 of the DCC and paragraphs 136-137 of the present decision (Count 27);

-(iii) displacement, pursuant to and prohibited by article 8(2)(e)(viii) of the Statute, for:

-a. the dislocation of nearly all Muslim persons residing in Cattin and Boeing to PK5, a predominantly Muslim neighbourhood in Bangui, other parts of the CAR or neighbouring countries, starting from 5 December 2013 in the context of the attack on Bangui, including Cattin and Boeing, on 5 December 2013, as set out in paragraphs 252-253 of the DCC and paragraph 92 of the present decision (Count 5);

-b. the dislocation of the majority of the Muslim population from their towns and villages between on or about 10 January 2014 and on or about 6 February 2014, in the context of the Anti-Balaka's advance through and takeover of villages along the PK9-Mbaïki Axis (including Sekia, Ndangala, Bimon, Kapou, Bossongo, Pissa, Mbaïki), as set out in paragraphs 340-343 of the DCC and paragraphs 129-134 of the present decision (Count 25);

-(iv) directing an attack against a building dedicated to religion, pursuant to and prohibited by article 8(2)(e)(iv) of the Statute, for the destruction of the Boeing mosque by 20 December 2013 at the latest, as set out in paragraph 254 of the DCC and paragraph 91 of the present decision (Count 6);

-(v) cruel treatment, pursuant to and prohibited by article 8(2)(c)(i) of the Statute, for the [REDACTED] the Yamwara School Base on or about [REDACTED], as set out in paragraphs 296-297 and 299 of the DCC and paragraphs 114-116 of the present decision (Count 13);

-(vi) torture, pursuant to and prohibited by article 8(2)(c)(i) of the Statute, for the [REDACTED] the Yamwara School Base on or about [REDACTED], as set out in paragraphs 296-300 of the DCC and paragraphs 114-115 of the present decision (Count 13);
+- (ii) murder, pursuant to and prohibited by article 8(2)(c)(i) of the Statute, for: - a. the killing of between five and 13 persons, including Hassan Mahamat, at the Boeing market, four Muslim persons in Cattin, and Nina Pascal at the Boeing market, in the context of the attack on Bangui, including Cattin and Boeing, on 5 December 2013, as set out in paragraphs 250-251 of the DCC and paragraphs 87-89 of the present decision (Count 3); - b. the killing of Lapo N'Gomat at the Yamwara School Base on or about 24 December 2013, as set out in paragraphs 298 and 300 of the DCC and paragraph 115 of the present decision (Count 16); - c. the killing of Deputy Mayor Saleh on or about 28 February 2014 in Mbaïki, in the context of the Anti-Balaka's advance through and takeover of villages along the PK9-Mbaïki Axis (including Sekia, Ndangala, Bimon, Kapou, Bossongo, Pissa, Mbaïki), as set out in paragraphs 344-345 of the DCC and paragraphs 136-137 of the present decision (Count 27); - (iii) displacement, pursuant to and prohibited by article 8(2)(e)(viii) of the Statute, for: - a. the dislocation of nearly all Muslim persons residing in Cattin and Boeing to PK5, a predominantly Muslim neighbourhood in Bangui, other parts of the CAR or neighbouring countries, starting from 5 December 2013 in the context of the attack on Bangui, including Cattin and Boeing, on 5 December 2013, as set out in paragraphs 252-253 of the DCC and paragraph 92 of the present decision (Count 5); - b. the dislocation of the majority of the Muslim population from their towns and villages between on or about 10 January 2014 and on or about 6 February 2014, in the context of the Anti-Balaka's advance through and takeover of villages along the PK9-Mbaïki Axis (including Sekia, Ndangala, Bimon, Kapou, Bossongo, Pissa, Mbaïki), as set out in paragraphs 340-343 of the DCC and paragraphs 129-134 of the present decision (Count 25); - (iv) directing an attack against a building dedicated to religion, pursuant to and prohibited by article 8(2)(e)(iv) of the Statute, for the destruction of the Boeing mosque by 20 December 2013 at the latest, as set out in paragraph 254 of the DCC and paragraph 91 of the present decision (Count 6); - (v) cruel treatment, pursuant to and prohibited by article 8(2)(c)(i) of the Statute, for the abduction of seven persons, including three Muslim women, in or around Cattin and their transfer to the Yamwara School Base on or about 24 December 2013, where six of them were subjected to severe physical and mental injury, including by threatening them with death or otherwise, forcing them to undress, and/or beating them, as set out in paragraphs 296-297 and 299 of the DCC and paragraphs 114-116 of the present decision (Count 13); - (vi) torture, pursuant to and prohibited by article 8(2)(c)(i) of the Statute, for the abduction of seven persons, including three Muslim women, in or around Cattin and their transfer to the Yamwara School Base on or about 24 December 2013, where Lapo N'Gomat was subjected to severe physical and mental injury, including by threatening him with death, tying him up, beating him, cutting of his ear, and stabbing him, as set out in paragraphs 296-300 of the DCC and paragraphs 114-115 of the present decision (Count 13);